NPM

 Latest

-If you don't specify a version, NPM will fetch @latest
+If you don't specify a version, NPM fetches @latest

 by default, but you can also specify it: